Read more about

 Iran's two known endemic birds are the Caspian Tit and the Iranian Ground Jay.
-The two species have stable populations and are of Least Concern according to the International Union for the Conservation of Nature (IUCN) because of their broad habitat ranges.
-The Persian Shearwater is also widely distributed in the coasts of Islamic states along the Gulf of Aden and Oman.
-Another native bird to Iran is the Saxaul Sparrow which is a passerine desert bird that forages trees.
+Another bird native to Iran is the Saxaul Sparrow which is a passerine desert bird that forages trees.
 These bird species have found a home in the wilderness of Iran and have adapted to the environment.
 The Saxaul Sparrow, for example, can fly several times in a day over long distances looking for water.
 On the other hand, birds such as the Ground Jay have long strong legs adapted with a tremendous agility to running, leaping, and bounding onto boulders, rocks, or perch on trees and bushes.

 The Native Birds Of Iran

 Saxaul Sparrow (Passer ammodendri)

 This Passerine bird Passer ammodendri, commonly known as the Saxaul Sparrow, is a bird native to Iran.
 It is around 14 to 16 centimeters in length, with males being larger than females.
 They have a short tail and the pale to pinkish brown legs.
 The bill is long, being light gray in juveniles, a pale yellow with a black tip in breeding females, and black on breeding males.
 The bird has distinctive markings on the head.